andrewsamehkedees/angular-quickstart/README.md

 ## Setup

-Clone this repo with one of these options:
-- Click the 'Deploy to Netlify' button above
-- Click the 'Use this template' button at the top of the page
-- Or via the command line `git clone https://github.com/netlify-templates/angular-quickstart`

-Then install the necessary packages and run the project locally to make sure everything works.
+Install the necessary packages and run the project locally to make sure everything works.

 ```bash
 npm install
 ng serve
 ```

 Alternatively, you can run this locally with [the Netlify CLI](https://docs.netlify.com/cli/get-started/)'s `netlify dev` command for more options like receiving a live preview to share (`netlify dev --live`) and the ability to test [Netlify Functions](https://www.netlify.com/products/functions) and [redirects](https://docs.netlify.com/routing/redirects/).

-> 🚨 If you decide to change the project name be sure to change it everywhere in the project including the [Netlify configuration file, `netlify.toml`](./netlify.toml), as there are many places in Angular projects where the project name is used.
-A quick fix is to find/replace all instances of `angular-quickstart` with your project name.

 ## Deploying

-There are a few ways to deploy this template:
+There are a few ways to deploy this project:
 - Click the 'Deploy to Netlify' button above
 - Use the `netlify deploy` command
 - Head to the [Netlify UI](https://app.netlify.com/) to deploy via GitHub or [drag and drop](https://app.netlify.com/drop) the project folder
-- Use the Netlify CLI's create from template command `netlify sites:create-template angular-quickstart` which will create a repo, Netlify project, and deploy it

 ## Styling